 Travel guides, travelogues and brochures are somewhat of a staple in this industry, and by publishing a lot of content, you can attract new customers.
 It’s even easier nowadays when you can add different twists to your content and make it even more appealing – videos, high-quality images, VR and AR.

-More storytelling, less selling should be your motto when it comes to creating content for your website.
+More storytelling, and less selling should be your motto when it comes to creating content for your website.

 For example, landing pages that aren’t particularly salesy and pushy, with a lot of detailed information which will provide a comprehensive answer to the question from the search query might seem like a counterintuitive tactic.